-On March 14, 2018, the Department of Justice (“DOJ”) and Securities and Exchange Commission (“SEC”) announced parallel criminal and civil charges against Jun Ying, the former Chief Information Officer of Equifax’s United States Information Systems, for selling his shares of Equifax stock before Equifax publicly announced that it had suffered an immense data breach.
-These charges come in the wake of recent SEC guidance on ensuring corporate insiders do not trade in securities while in possession of material nonpublic information about cybersecurity incidents.
+On June 28, 2018 the Department of Justice (“DOJ”) and the Securities and Exchange Commission (“SEC”) announced parallel criminal and civil charges against Sudhakar Reddy Bonthu, a former software development manager, for selling his shares of Equifax stock before Equifax publicly announced that it had suffered an immense data breach.

 As cybersecurity regulatory frameworks mature, the move has been toward risk-adjusted security requirements rather than prescriptive controls mandated by a legislature or administrative agency.
 This makes sense, of course, for two primary reasons.

 Under the Tax Cuts and Jobs Act, colleges and universities with endowments over $500,000 per student are now required to pay a 1.4% excise tax on investment earnings.

 The IRS has now provide guidance that will take a bit of the bite out of this new tax -- at least at first.

 So far 2018 has been a whirlwind of cyber regulatory activity, from the commencement of GDPR to new state-law data breach requirements to the New York State Department of Financial Services first compliance self-certification deadline.
 The complexity of the cyber legal landscape is only increasing, and in an effort to keep our clients ahead of the regulatory curve, the HSE Privacy and Data Security team has been on the road, spreading the word about cyber regulatory risk.